What is a Travel Study course?

 Although it may sound overwhelming, there are a variety of manageable solutions for arranging the travel component of the course and OIE/CDE can help you to ascertain which solutions will work best for you.
 Continuing and Distance Education will also work with you to help market the course to students and other suitable populations.
 It’s good to remember that planning a new course is always most labor intensive the first year.
 The burden of planning is generally reduced in subsequent years.

 Other responsibilities incumbent upon you in the pre–departure and travel portion of the course are outlined in detail in the faculty handbook and contract.

 How often would my course take place?

 Some courses take place annually, others biannually.
 However, as the Travel Study program expands we will be working to institute a regular, balanced schedule to ensure that all departments, majors and geographic regions are well–represented over the course of the year.
 We will work with you to ensure that the solution that meets both your desires as well as institutional and academic goals for the university.

 I’ve got an idea for a course.
 Now what?

-Contact the Continuing and Distance Education’s Global Team to discuss your idea.
+Contact the Continuing and Distance Education’s Travel Study Team to discuss your idea.
 You will then fill out a Travel Study course proposal form describing course content, cost and including a syllabus and itinerary.
 The course must be approved by CDE/OIE and your department and submitted to the Office of International Education by the deadlines above.
 You will generally be notified of a decision within a month to six weeks.
-You can learn more about the timeline for planning a Travel Study course with the Faculty–Led Programs Abroad Development Guide.
 A Travel Study mandatory workshop for faculty directors will also be arranged before your departure to discuss health, safety and risk management.